 Some time around 2003-2005 I wrote an esse on abortion and pointed out that the detection of a heart beat is a reasonable and well-founded place to draw the line.
 I sent to the text to approximately 100 (mostly college-) newspapers in the US and surrounding nations.
 About a decade later the heartbeat bills started popping up.

 A few years later democrats pushed through laws that practically meant easy access to legal abortion up til birth.
 Many tend to liken the fetus with a parasite.
-I’d say it’s almost always and INVITED innocent.
+I’d say it’s almost always an INVITED innocent.
 That being said, the process from conception to birth is one where the act of aborting becomes ever more severe.
 There are also subtle but strong psycho-social ramifications of normalizing abortion as a trivial issue.
 There is no hiding from reality.

-I just happened to find the writing a couple of days ago, or at least some draft of it.
-Here it is.
-I stand for just about everything I wrote back then.
-Some things might need some clarification.
-Some might say it’s not constitutional, but anyone who knows anything about the subject knows Roe vs Wade is in no way founded on the constitution.
+Some might say heartbeat bills aren’t constitutional, but anyone who knows anything about the subject knows Roe vs Wade is in no way founded on the constitution.
 If I remember correctly the reasoning landed on the privacy of the pregnant person (in modern jargon), which is an absurd justification when it comes to ending human life.
 Btw, this makes it a perfect issue to bring up in the face of the push for injection mandates and verification.